 Interviews with DAPP providers and stakeholders, showed a growing threat to programme integrity with the need to gain funding amidst sector budget cuts and challenges to the feminist model, straining against key requirements for safe provision such as programme length, expelling those that continue abuse and providing effective case management.
 The trend for funding evidence-based interventions also poses a particular problem especially when that evidence is confined only to completion rates.

-Research into the effectiveness of these programmes, alongside information about how victims are supported is vital to their survival.
+Research into the effectiveness of these programmes, alongside information about how victims are supported, is vital to their survival.
 The recently published call to action signed by major domestic abuse charities lobbying for a perpetrator strategy would suggest they have been successful in gaining more popular support.
-The success of the Drive project has fuelled this campaign with the University of Bristol’s evaluation of this ground-breaking project finding a reduction in risk to victims in 82% of cases.
+The success of the Drive project in the UK has fuelled this campaign with the University of Bristol’s evaluation of the ground-breaking project finding a reduction in risk to victims in 82% of cases.

-Until perpetrators are held to account for their abuse the onus will remain on the victims to change their lives, often at great cost to themselves and their children.
-Last year just over 11 thousand women were supported by refuges with approx. 5000 turned away due to a lack of space.
+Expectations still need to be managed, particularly where there is court involvement and decisions on child contact are being made, but until perpetrators are held accountable for their abuse the onus will remain on the victims to change their lives, often at great cost to themselves and their children.
+Last year, just over 11 thousand women were supported by refuges with approximately 5000 turned away due to a lack of space.
 This is leaving women with the choice of either returning to their abuser or becoming one of the almost 24,000 made homeless every year directly due to domestic abuse (ONS, 2019).
-To address this in-equality we must hold perpetrators to account for their abusive behaviour.
+To address this inequality we must hold perpetrators to account for their abusive behaviour.

 Surely it is time that we stop asking ‘why doesn’t she leave’ and start asking, ‘why doesn’t he stop’.

 DV-ACT provides one to one remote perpetrator programmes for those unable to complete group work as well as a motivational programme for perpetrators who do not meet the threshold due to denial and minimisation.